How to Determine whether a Tree is protected before removing it

-Trees play a crucial role in our environment, providing shade, clean air and aesthetic value our surroundings.
-However there are a few trees that aren’t equal and some carry an additional status of protection, making it illegal to carry out any work without obtaining permission.
-If you are considering having a tree removed it is crucial to be aware of the protection status of the tree being considered and what steps you’ll need to take to ensure compliance with the law.
-This article we’ll help you understand the steps to determine if trees are protected and what you will need be doing to make sure that you comply with the law.
+Trees play an important contribution to our ecosystem by providing shade, fresh air and aesthetic value our surroundings.
+However they are not all equal and some carry additional protection status, making it illegal to perform any work without permission.
+If you’re considering having a tree removed, it’s essential to understand the protection status of the tree in question and the steps you need to follow to be in compliance with the law.
+This article we’ll help you understand the steps to determine if the tree is secured and the steps you need take to be sure that you are following the law.

 What exactly is a tree that is protected?

-A protected tree is subject to specific legal restrictions and it is unlawful to do work on such a tree without the required permissions.
-There are two kinds of protection that trees may have - statutory protection and preservation orders.
+A protected tree can be subject to specific laws and regulations, and it’s illegal to carry out works on a tree without having the appropriate permissions.
+There are two types of protection that trees may have - preservation and protection orders that are statutory.

 Legal protection

-As a matter of the law trees are protected by law and are under the control of Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities to protect trees of significant value to the public and to ensure that they do not get damaged or destroyed.
+Under statutory protection, trees are protected by the law, and they are under the control of Tree Preservation Orders (TPOs).
+TPOs are enacted by local authorities to safeguard trees of significant value to the public and to ensure that they do not get destroyed or damaged.

 Preservation orders

-Preservation orders are similar to TPOs , but are issued through the secretary of state for the Environment.
-Preservation orders for trees are considered to have an exceptional value and are protected from any work, including felling.
+Preservation orders are similar to TPOs , but are set up by the Secretary of State for the Environment.
+Trees with preservation orders are considered to have an exceptional value and are protected from any work, including cutting down.

-To determine whether the tree is protected, you must to check if it is under the protection of a TPO or preservation orders.
-This can be done by contacting the local authority and asking them to search for records.
+To determine whether the tree is protected, you must to check if it is under the protection of a TPO or preservation order.
+This can be done by contacting the municipal authority, and asking them to look up for records.

 TPO search

-To find the TPO, you can contact your local Tree and Woodland Officer from your local authority, who will inform you whether the tree is in the protection.
-They’ll also be able advise you on the next steps to take if the tree is in a protected area.
+To search for an TPO You can reach the Tree or Woodland Official of your local authority, who will inform you if the tree is protected.
+They’ll also be able to advise you on the next steps you should do if your tree is in a protected area.

 Preservation order search

-To search for a preservation order you must contact the Secretary of State for the Environment.
-They will inform you whether the tree is protected and will provide the information you require and direction.
+If you are looking for a preservation order you will need to contact the Secretary of State for the Environment.
+They will be able to tell you whether the tree is in the protected zone and give you the necessary information and guidance.

 FAQs: